-History of enzyme immobilization includes three steps in the development of immobilized enzyme.
+History of enzyme immobilization includes three stages in the development of an immobilized enzyme.

-First step: During 1815, immobilized enzymes were used empirically in industrial processes such as the production of acetic acid and wastewater treatment.
+- First stage: During 1815, immobilized enzymes were used empirically in industrial processes, such as the production of acetic acid and wastewater treatment.

-Second step: During the 1960s, a single enzyme immobilization system was introduced.
-Then this system used in the production of L-amino acids, Isomerization of glucose etc.
+- Second stage: During the 1960s, a single enzyme immobilization system was introduced.
+Then this system used in the production of L-amino acids, isomerization of glucose etc.

-Third step: During 1970-1995, multiple enzyme immobilization including co-factor regeneration and cell immobilization was introduced.
+- Third stage: During 1970-1995, multiple enzyme immobilization methods, including co-factor regeneration and cell immobilization, were introduced.

-Major components of an enzyme immobilization include An enzyme, a support matrix and mode of attachment of a catalyst to the carrier.
+The major components for an enzyme immobilization include an enzyme, a support matrix and mode of attachment of a catalyst to the carrier.

-It defines as a biomolecule that accelerates many biochemical reactions.
-It acts as biocatalyst that mediates the conversion of substrate into a product but never used up.
+It can define as a biomolecule, which accelerates many biochemical reactions.
+It acts as a biocatalyst, which mediates the conversion of a substrate into a product, but never used up by the substrate.